pieroproietti/penguins-eggs/sourceforge/files/packages-deb/testing/README.md

 autologin-session=lightdm-autologin
 ```

-Test it, and I think we can add it on stable, with name eggs-9.1.29.deb
+Test it, I think we can add it on stable, with name eggs-9.1.29.deb

 # Jon